 Throughout the 1990s, Aloha Airlines realized a rather strong operations focusing on both its intra-island markets as well as it growing cargo services.
 The airline introduced a new color scheme in 1992, using the bold color of navy blue with the tail adorning a multi-colored Bird-of-Paradise flower (originally used in their logo in the late 1960s) and a "guava" colored script of “Aloha” across the front fuselage.

-In an effort to further solidify its position, Aloha took the bold step in 1999 of leasing two, new Boeing 737-700 airplanes with a capacity of 123-passengers and starting mainland service to the United States.
+In an effort to further solidify its position, Aloha took the bold step in 1999, of leasing two, new Boeing 737-700 airplanes with a capacity of 123-passengers and starting mainland service to the United States.
 The long-range -700 series was ETOPS certified and would allow the island limited airline an opportunity to start service to “secondary” markets along the West Coast.
 History was made for the airline on February 14, 2000, when non-stop service were started to Oakland from Honolulu, marking the first time in the airlines fifty-four year history of providing mainland services.
-This was also the first time the Boeing 737-700 airplanes would be used in regular, trans-Pacific service to Hawaii.
+This was also the first time the Boeing 737-700 airplane would be used in regular, trans-Pacific service to Hawaii.

 Aloha Airlines had made a huge impact in the secondary niche market along the West Coast, however a downturn in tourism, impact of the September 11, 2001 terrorist attacks and rising fuel costs, the airline filed for Chapter 11 bankruptcy protection on December 30, 2004.
 With a fresh infusion of cash from new investors, a modified labor contract and a new CEO, Aloha was able to emerge from Chapter 11 in February 2006.

-Aloha’s future however remained bleak as competition from new intra-island airline go! as well as continue high fuel costs resulting in the airline filing Chapter 11 bankruptcy again on March 20, 2008.
+Aloha’s future however remained bleak as competition from new intra-island airline "Go!" as well as continue high fuel costs resulting in the airline filing Chapter 11 bankruptcy again on March 20, 2008.
 United Airlines had purchased a minority stake in the airline in May 2007, however the carrier continued losing money and wasn’t able to secure additional funding resulting in Aloha Airlines suspended all operations on March 31, 2008.

 Aloha Airlines first Boeing 737 wearing the "Flower Power" color scheme introduced with the delivery of the new plane.
 Seen loading passengers at Honolulu International Airport in March 1969, is N571GB "King Lunalilo," a Boeing 737-2C0, delivered new to the airline on February 11, 1969.

 Rotating for takeoff at Honolulu International Airport in 1973, and denoting the "Funbird" titles on the engine nacelle is N73714, a Boeing 737-222, on lease from United Airlines between 1971 and 1975.

 A Boeing 737-200 shows off its "Flower Power" color scheme while flying along the rugged tropical paradise of the Hawaiian Islands in this promotional photo taken in February 1979.

 The color scheme that took Aloha Airlines through the 1970s was bright and colorful and represented the warmth of the tropical island state of Hawaii.
-Parked at the inter-island terminal and awaiting passengers at Honolulu International Airport in September 1980, is N70721 "King Lunalilo," a Boeing 737-284, delivered new to Aloha in September 1977.
+Parked at the intra-island terminal and awaiting passengers at Honolulu International Airport in September 1980, is N70721 "King Lunalilo," a Boeing 737-284, delivered new to Aloha in September 1977.

-As By 1981, Aloha was operating ten Boeing 737-200s for services within Hawaii.
+By 1981, Aloha was operating ten Boeing 737-200s for services within Hawaii.
 Parked at the intra-island terminal at Honolulu International Airport in December 1981, is N70722 "King Kaumualii," a Boeing 737-285(A), delivered new to Aloha Airlines in August 1977.

 Aloha Airlines attempted to enter the long-range market in 1984, with the introduction of Honolulu-Guam-Taiwan flights under the Aloha Pacific brand using a Douglas DC-10.
 The venture lasted only eight months citing stiff competition from Continental Airlines.
-Preparing to depart the ramp at Taipei International Airport in June 1984, is N801AL, a Douglas DC-10-30 on leased out from Philippine Airlines in May 1984.
+Preparing to depart the ramp at Taipei International Airport in June 1984, is N801AL, a Douglas DC-10-30 leased out from Philippine Airlines in May 1984.

 Aloha Airlines introduced a more subtle color scheme in 1984, which came with the change of airline management with Joseph O' Gorman as the new CEO.
-Having just pulled into its gate assignment at Honolulu International Airport in November 1984, is N73717 "King Kalamikupule," a Boeing 737-2H4, originally delivered to Southwest Airlines in June1971, and then leased by Aloha in July 1978.
+Having just pulled into its gate assignment at Honolulu International Airport in November 1984, is N73717 "King Kalamikupule," a Boeing 737-2H4, originally delivered to Southwest Airlines in June 1971, and then leased by Aloha in July 1978.

-Aloha Island Air took delivery of its first thirty-seven passenger "Dash 8" turboprop in April 1995, to serve the growing commuter market within the smaller island communities.
+Aloha Island Air took delivery of its first thirty-seven passenger "Dash 8" turboprop in April 1995, to serve the growing commuter market within the smaller island locations.
 Parked at the intra-island ramp at Honolulu International Airport and awaiting passengers for another flight in September 1997, is N803WP, a de Havilland DHC-8-103 "Dash 8," originally delivered to Air Atlantic in March 1989 and purchased by Aloha in June 1996.

 To commemorate the 1999 Aloha Festivals, Aloha Airlines decorated one its aircraft with a flowered lei.
 Parked at the intra-island terminal in February 2000, is N824AL "Kalaniopu'u," a Boeing 737-282, originally delivered to TAP-Air Portugal and bought by Aloha in March 1998.

 Aloha Airlines was the first airline to get the Boeing 737 certified for Extended Twin Overwater Passenger Service (ETOPS) in 1986, when it started weekly flights to Kiritimati or Christmas Island.
-Eventually Aloha would provide service to other remote Pacific destinations such as Majuro, Kwajalein, Midway and Pago Pago.
+Eventually Aloha would provide service to other remote Pacific destinations such as Majuro, Kwajalein, Midway, and Pago Pago.
 Parked at the Aloha maintenance stand at Honolulu International Airport is N808AL "Kaleleonalani," an ETOPS certified Boeing 737-2T4, leased to the airline in June 1994.
 Note the Republic of the Marshall Islands flag on the rear fuselage next to the US and State of Hawaii Flags.

 Aloha Airlines received its first ETOPS certified Boeing 737-700 series airplane in January 2000, to provide services to the US Mainland from the Hawaiian Islands.
-Seen being pushed back from the gate at Phoenix Sky Harbor Airport for the short hop to Orange County-John Wayne Airport in May 2003, is N744AL, a Boeing 737-76N, leased from GECAS in November 2001.
+Having just been pushed back from the gate and awaiting taxi clearance at Orange County-John Wayne Airport in September 2001, is N740AL "Kamohoali'i," a Boeing 737-76N, delivered new to Aloha Airlines in march 2001.

-A pair of Aloha 737-700s with blended winglets installed are seen at San Diego Lindbergh Field just days before the airline stopped operations in March 2008.
-Being pushed back from the gate at the West Terminal for a morning departure to Honolulu is N741AL "Olopana", a Boeing 737-76N, leased to Aloha Airlines in March 2001.
+A pair of Aloha 737-700s with blended winglets installed are seen at San Diego-Lindbergh Field just days before the airline stopped operations in March 2008.
+Being pushed back from the gate at the West Terminal for a morning departure to Honolulu is N741AL "Olopana," a Boeing 737-76N, leased to Aloha Airlines in March 2001.